Recon-Fuzz/recon-docs/src/chimera_framework.md

 This is perhaps the most important file in your fuzzing suite, it defines the target [function handlers](./building_handlers.md#what-are-handlers) that will be called by the fuzzer to manipulate the state of your target contracts.

-NOTE: These are the _only_ functions that will be called by the fuzzer.
+**Note: These are the _only_ functions that will be called by the fuzzer**.

 Because these functions have the aim of changing the state of the target contract, they usually only include non-view and non-pure functions.

-Target functions make a call to the target contracts deployed in the `Setup` contract.
-The handler that wraps the target function allow you to add clamping (reducing the possible fuzzed input values) before the call to the target contract and properties (assertions about the state of the target contract) after the call to the target contract.
+Target functions make calls to the target contracts deployed in the `Setup` contract.
+The handler that wraps the target function allows you to add clamping (reducing the possible fuzzed input values) before the call to the target contract and properties (assertions about the state of the target contract) after the call to the target contract.

 In our `create-chimera-app` template project, the `TargetFunctions` contract is used to define the `increment` and `setNumber` functions: